 Schools in the Area

-- Elementary: Muriel Martin Elementary School; J.J.
-Nearing Catholic Elementary School
+- Elementary: École Father Jan (French Immersion), J.J.
+Nearing Catholic Elementary School, Muriel Martin Elementary School

 - Borders the edge of town